Hemanth's Scribes

 When multiple teams solve the same problem

-There is a specific pathology that emerges in high-veto environments: redundant solutions.
-Think of what happens when two different internal teams decide to solve the exact same problem.
+In high-veto environments, you also tend to get redundant solutions.
+What happens when two different internal teams try to solve the exact same problem?

-In an environment with a strong integration authority, a decision is made early.
+If you have a strong integration authority, someone decides early.
 One approach wins.
 The other is killed.
-The user gets one clear, definitive path.

-In a consensus-driven environment, neither team has the authority to kill the other’s project.
-Canceling a team’s work requires a political fight that nobody wants to have.
-So to maintain peace, the organization simply ships both.
+But in a consensus-driven environment, neither team has the authority to kill the other’s project.
+Canceling a team’s work is a political fight that no one wants.
+To keep the peace, the organization just ships both.

 Look at Google.
 They didn’t just ship one messaging app; over a decade, internal team boundaries gave us Talk, Hangouts, Allo, Duo, Meet, and Chat, all competing for the same users.
 We’re seeing it happen again right now in their AI ecosystem: a developer looking to build with Gemini has to navigate overlapping capabilities across Google AI Studio, Vertex AI, and Firebase Genkit.
 Even if someone at the very top had the formal authority, nobody was willing to spend the political capital to step in and say, “this is our only path.”